JHumphreys89/security_plus/domains/domain_one.md

 * A null pointer is a pointer that does not point to any memory location.
 * A dangling pointer that points to a memory location that has been freed or deleted.
 * An object reference is a reference to an object in memory.
-* A null pointer reference occurs when the application dereferences a pointer that it expects to be valid, but is null, typically causing a chrash or exit.
+* A null pointer reference occurs when the application dereferences a pointer that it expects to be valid, but is null, typically causing a crash or exit.
-* Most null pointer issues reult in general software reliability problems, but if an attacker can intentionally trigger a null pointer dereference, the attacker might be able to use the resulting exception to bypass security logic or to cause the app to reveal debugging information that will be valuable in planning subsequent attacks.
+* Most null pointer issues result in general software reliability problems, but if an attacker can intentionally trigger a null pointer dereference, the attacker might be able to use the resulting exception to bypass security logic or to cause the app to reveal debugging information that will be valuable in planning subsequent attacks.
 * Can also be used to cause a Denial of Service (DoS) attack.

 #### Directory traversal

 * Method of accessing unauthorized directories by moving through the directory structure on a remote server.
 * This can be done by manipulating input parameters used by the application to access files and directories.
-* Example URL tht could be used in a directory traversal attack:
+* Example URL that could be used in a directory traversal attack:

   `http://example.com/download.php?file=../../../etc/passwd`